-The Seven & i Group aims to be a sincere company in line with its corporate creed*1, earning the trust of all stakeholders, including customers, business partners, shareholders, local communities, employees, and franchisees.
+The Seven & i Group strives, in accordance with its corporate creed,1 to be a sincere business enterprise that earns the trust of all stakeholders including customers, business partners, shareholders, local communities, franchisees, and employees.

-Looking ahead, the Seven & i Group will respond to various social and environmental changes in a spirit of “reliability and sincerity,” using the strengths it has developed in business infrastructure, expertise, and other areas and leveraging management resources to work through a PDCA cycle to realize sustainable growth in corporate value over the medium to long term.
+Looking to the future, the Seven & i Group will respond to the various changes in the social environment with a spirit of “reliability and sincerity,” using the Group strengths such as business infrastructure and expertise that it has accumulated.
+We will implement the PDCA cycle as we carry out management intended to create a sustainable society in order to solve social problems and raise corporate value over the medium to long term.

 We aim to be a sincere company that our customers trust.